 Of course, both of these differences are purely cosmetic.
 The first real departure in the engineering design of the two motors is to be found in the cylinder hold-down system.
 As noted previously, the cylinders of both engines are held down on the case by two screws arranged fore and aft and acting upon a flange at the base of the cylinder.
 This is a good system insofar as it relieves the cylinder walls of any hold-down stresses.
 However, the manner in which the screws are actually deployed is very different on the two models.

-In our earlier article on the OK Cub diesels, still to be found on the MEN site, we saw that OK designer Charles Brebeck Sr. was very much concerned with the reduction of shock loadings on the working components arising from ignition of the fuel mixture at (or slightly before) top dead centre.
+In my earlier article on the OK Cub diesels, still to be found on the MEN site, I noted that OK designer Charles Brebeck Sr. was very much concerned with the reduction of shock loadings on the working components arising from ignition of the fuel mixture at (or slightly before) top dead centre.
 In his original .29 cuin spark ignition and glow-plug designs, he dealt with this concern by arranging for the cylinders to be held down by what amounted to a pair of spring steel clamps which were attached to the crankcase casting by screws in the fore and aft locations.
 When the screws were tightened, these clamps bore at their inner ends against a flange at the base of the cylinder, thus holding it down.
 A thick and rather soft gasket was used beneath this flange, building a measure of “give” into the hold-down system.